Prometheus-robocup/General-documentation/Docker/running-a-container.md

 In summary, this command runs a Docker container with the following configurations:

 - Shares the IPC namespace with the host system
+- Shares the port configurate with the host system
 - Allocates a pseudo-TTY for interactive use
 - Mounts a directory from the host system into the container
 - Enables access to all available GPUs on the host system